 - To convey an accurate and truthful account of the depths of pain through to hope, self-discovery and a well established recovery/management of symptoms.
 You will not find traditional symptom lists nor psychobabble.
 I am straightforward and let’s face it…it’s often more helpful to hear from someone who’s actually been there.
 (I always appreciated that more.)
 I’ll also include the traps of relapse and how I try to prevent moving backwards along with getting back on track when it does happen.
 (We’re only human!)

 - While my writing focuses on my personal struggles, my goal is not to make this about me.
 My personal journal simply ended up being a vehicle for me to share and provoke thought.
 In short, it’s about YOU, and what matters most is what you can find and take away from my journey that will help YOU with YOU’RE struggles, whatever they may be.

 - To have an ongoing ‘My Take’ section which includes my personal realizations, thoughts and opinions that have helped me or continue to help me.
 I hope they can inspire you, help you ask new questions of yourself and give you a fresh perspective.

 - To regularly post encouraging messages, motivational quotes and uplifting images.

 - If you are concerned about a loved one or a friend, I pray that this journal will give you some idea of the inner workings and daily struggles of someone with mental illness(es) in order to increase your understanding.
-If you know barely anything about this and feel lost, it’s entirely expected and not your fault.
-Throughout the different parts of my journal and articles to come, you will also come to see what helps and doesn’t which when applied, will narrow the chasm often created between someone and their loved one who is ill.
-Trust me…without a solid line of communication, things are much harder!
+If you know barely anything about this and feel lost, it’s not your fault.
+Throughout the different parts of my journal and articles to come, you’ll also come to see what helps and doesn’t when speaking with an affected friend, loved one, etc. Hopefully this can help narrow the chasm that often occurs, because a solid line of trust and communication makes a huge difference!